-As discussed in Note 2 to the consolidated financial statements, during the fourth quarter ended August 31, 2019 the Company elected to change its principle of accounting for the classification of shipping & handling costs relating to the delivery of products to customers from operating expenses to cost of sales and this change in accounting principle has been retrospectively applied to all periods presented.
+As discussed in Note 3 to the consolidated financial statements, the Company has elected to change its principle of accounting for the classification of shipping & handling costs relating to the delivery of products to customers from operating expenses to cost of sales in the 52-week period ended August 31, 2019.
+This change in accounting principle has been retrospectively applied to all periods presented.